Jezorko/Jezorko.github.io/_posts/2019-11-08-method-references-the-unpolished-gem-of-java-8.markdown

 ### Calling functional interface's methods from the method reference

 Sometimes the object's method alone are not enough to implement the logic.
-In these cases, we can take one of the few approaches:
+In these cases, we can take one of a few approaches:

  1. create a decorator around the object and add missing methods
  2. write a new method that takes the object as an argument